Oture Di

 • For this Oddun, we must receive Odduduwa, so that the person has a brake on their impulses.

-• When a sick person is divination and Osobbó comes, the person can die in seven days.
+• When divination is done on a sick person and Osobbo comes, the person can die in seven days.
 When the Awó sees this Ifá, he will ask Orunmila if he authorizes him to do something for that person.
-If he says yes, then he has to give a black dove to Abbitá, to get rid of the bad in that person.
+If he says yes, then he has to give a black dove to Abbitá, to take away the bad things about that person.

 • In Otura Odi, Orunmila is given seven balls of smoked beef, jutía and fish, toasted corn, and seven days later he will be taken to the river with seven cents.